Chonne/voodoo-fullstack-hometask/README.md

 ## Installation

+Start by installing the dependencies with `npm install`.

 Accessing the external APIs requires (unversioned) keys.
 You need to initialize them, either with a local unversioned json file or with environment variables.
 Other settings can be overridden in the same manner, such as the server's port number.

 Note: the key for the monetization API should be entered without the expected "Bearer " prefix.